 2- In the second phase deploy the complete project and align overall project scope.

 Decision Making requires Critical Thinking and aligning data to Project scope statement.
-It helps to collect, reshape and align data to address actual problem and make the right decision!
+It helps to collect, reshape and align data to address actual problem and make the right decision in digital risk management!